Stinocon/CarddassKeeper/README.md

 Got ideas?
 Found bugs?
 Want to contribute?

+⚠️ **Please note**: This is a **personal hobby project** created primarily for my own use.
+While I appreciate feedback and suggestions, I cannot guarantee that issues will be fixed or features will be implemented.
+The project is provided **as-is, without warranties**.

-- 🐛 **Report Issues**: Open an issue on GitHub
+- 🐛 **Report Issues**: Feel free to open issues on GitHub, but fixes are not guaranteed
-- 💡 **Suggest Features**: Share your ideas in the discussions
+- 💡 **Suggest Features**: Share your ideas in the discussions - they might inspire future updates
-- 🔧 **Submit PRs**: Fork, improve, and submit pull requests
+- 🔧 **Submit PRs**: Pull requests are welcome, though review and merge are at my discretion
-- ⭐ **Star the Repo**: Show your support!
+- ⭐ **Star the Repo**: Show your support and help others discover the project!

+*This tool was built for personal use and remains a side project.
+Your understanding is appreciated! 🙏*
 ## ☕ Support the Project

-If this tool has helped you organize your collection and you'd like to support its development, consider buying me a coffee!
+If this tool has helped you organize your collection and you'd like to support, consider buying me a coffee!
 Your support helps keep the project alive and motivates me to add new features.

 <div align="center">